notaryproject/notary/docs/advanced_usage.md

 For Notary to detect this change you will have to re-make the notary client.
 You can do this easily by running ``` make client```

 Congratulations!
 Notary will now use the Native Store for keydata management.
-You can open up keychain access or the equivalent to view keydata which working with Notary. **Please be careful not to accidentely delete Notary keys from keychain access.
+You can open up keychain access or the equivalent to view keydata which working with Notary. **Please be careful not to accidentally delete Notary keys from keychain access.
 Especially the root key!**

 Keys are organized such that the name of the key is ```GUN<notary_key>Role```, the keyID is the server name and the keydata is stored as an encoded to string version of the keydata byte slice.